 Brazil, Sri Lanka, Nigeria, Namibia, Madagascar, USA, and Afghanistan

-Tourmaline comes in an ever wider range of colors than spinel, including the beautiful pastel tri-color tourmaline shown here.
-Bi-color stones also occur.
+Tourmaline comes in an even wider range of colours than spinel, including the beautiful pastel tri-colour tourmaline shown here.
+Bi-colour stones also occur.

 WHY YOU’LL LOVE TOURMALINE

-Anyone who loves color, will love the soothing and vibrant hues of this stone.
+Anyone who loves colour, will love the soothing and vibrant hues of this stone.
 There is a tourmaline shade for everyone!

 HOW TO WEAR TOURMALINE

 Tourmaline is a relatively durable stone that can tolerate many different settings.

 ⭐️ For summer, try a bracelet or ring to show off its glamour with every movement under the summer sun.

 ⭐️ For winter, use this dazzling multi-coloured stone to add stunning sparkle to your cool-weather look.